Become a Member

 February 11, 2021 @ 11:30am | Ingrid Harbo

-Holistic health and sound meditation practitioner Dante Baker supports clients on their health journeys with his training in yoga, Reiki, detoxification, Qi Gong and more.
+Holistic health and sound meditation practitioner Dante Baker supports clients on their health journeys with his training in yoga, reiki, detoxification, Qi Gong and more.
 We caught up with Baker about his wellness journey and how he has adjusted his practices throughout the pandemic.
 Note: This interview is part of our 20 Masters of Mindfulness, Movement + Connection roundup, which ran in our Winter 2021 issue.
 Read more here.

-District Fray: Tell me about your journey and how it brought you to your current role.
+Tell me about your journey and how it brought you to your current role.

 Growing up, I saw health and spirituality very differently than most of my peers in school.
 When I moved from Columbia, Maryland to Reston, Virginia in the middle of my fifth grade year, I was having a bad allergic reaction to tree pollen.
 At first, we tried a few allopathic medicines, but my body was not responding well.
 Next, we went to see a homeopathic doctor, and within a month of taking his recommended homeopathic remedies, I ultimately got rid of my allergies.
 Over time, I started to include herbal remedies and diet changes to eradicate seasonal allergies altogether without taking medicine.
 At 19, I started working at the YMCA as a personal trainer, kickbox instructor and exercise instructor.
 During my time there, I connected with a massage therapist who inspired me to go to massage therapy school.